magello-group/machine-learning/README.md

 # machine-learning
 Machine Learning Meetup

-In this tutoria we will use the following development tools:
+In this tutorial we will use the following development tools:

  * Python 2.7.x
  * Numpy 1.x